xwl42/tp/docs/UserGuide.md

 * Marks the overdue exercises as overdue if not complete (*to be implemented*)
 * `WEEKNUMBER` represents the NUS Semester week, and it **must be between 0 and 13 inclusive**

+Example:
+* `set-week 5` will set current week at 5.
+Labs 1 to 2 will be marked as absent (red) if they have not been attended.

 ### Marking lab attendance: `marka`

 Marks the lab attendance of an existing student in LambdaLab.